Last Updated on

 Mr. Bap is a small Korean restaurant hidden in a corridor.
 This restaurant owned by a sweet Korean family is a great place for Korean take-out as well as a quick lunch/dinner.
 If you’re looking for a healthy break, take a seat and try out the food here.
 If I recall correctly, they are cash only.

-At the behest of my friend Dominika, I finally visited SET this week.
-This affordable Japanese restaurant in the center of the Hague serves up great lunch specials and delicious ramen at an affordable price.
-If you’re looking for something truly delicious and love spicy, ask for the volcano ramen if you’re prepared for the spice.
+SET is an affordable Japanese restaurant in the center of the Hague that serves up great lunch specials and nice ramen.
+If you’re looking for something truly love spicy, ask for the volcano ramen if you’re prepared for the spice.
 The interior is really charming with classic Japanese decorations with small booths.
-Impress your date by coming here!
+It’s not as good as Ramen Nikkou in Delft, but if you must have ramen, this works.

 North, Central, and South American restaurants in the Hague